IntelLabs/TinyGarble2.0/README.md

 ## Installation Procedure
-The installation procedure below is tested with Linux Ubuntu 18.04, on x86_64 progcessor, and a system with 8GB RAM.
+The installation procedure below is tested with Linux Ubuntu 18.04, on x86_64 processor, and a system with 8GB RAM.
 For manual installation of the framework, refer to [Manual Installation Procedure](#Manual-Installation-Procedure).

 - For first time set up, run `./setup.sh`.
 It installs the required packages.